Jagadindra Nath Roy: Cricket

 He was a great cricket enthusiast and one of the active committee members of the Calcutta Cricket Club.
 In 1890, he promoted his own cricket team known as Natore.
 He was a great nationalist and his team consisted of Indian members.
 He promoted the Natore Stadium, a large cricket venue in his hometown of Natore and a sprawling cricket stadium, called Natore Garden in Calcutta at Ballygunge, which rivaled the Eden Gardens Stadium also in Calcutta.
 He also roped in prominent Indian players of his time, like Mehta, Baloo, Shivram, Yeshwant, Ganpat Palwankar, Vithal Palwankar, Sheshacari, K. N. Mistry, Warden, H.L.
-Semper, Sardaranjan and his brothers, Muktidaranjan, Kuladaranjan, and Pramodranjan.
+Semper, Saradaranjan and his brothers, Muktidaranjan, Kuladaranjan, and Pramodaranjan.
 Moni Das, another noted cricket player of the era from Bengal, was also patronized by the Maharaja.
 Although the Maharaja had only one eye, he would bat and field himself and was a good cricket player.
 His son, Kumar Jogindra Nath was also a good cricket player.
 The Natore team boasted a nationalist spirit and the team included many noted Dalit cricketers of the era.
 He adopted Srishchandra, a young but poor cricket talent and saved the life of an aspiring talent of Bengal.
 The Natore team promoted by him rivaled the team of Cooch Behar which was promoted by Maharaja Sir Nripendra Narayan Bhup Bahadur of Cooch Behar in Bengal.
 The Natore team lasted until 1945, patronized by his son after his death.